 But fear is better than nothing.
 It at least gets you out of bed!
 But, who wants to live like that?
 If you think you are operating from anything but the Passion Quadrant then maybe the e-book, Inner Source Leadership, might help you to discover your passion!

-For more details on what motivates employees and how to create an work environment that motivates and inspires others then download the e-book "How To Motivate Employees".
-Look in the column on the right for more details on both Inner Source Leadership and How To Motivate Employees.
+For more details on what motivates employees and how to create an work environment that motivates and inspires others then access "How To Motivate Employees".

 So now we understand what gets them out of bed, and with this in mind, let's take a look at some specific strategies you can use for successful employee motivation .